What does it cost to set up an online business?

 If you apply what you have learned from this article, you will have all the resources you need to start your online business or blog.
 Just remember that you still need to learn how to use these tools.
 I suggest you start with the demo layout for your WordPress theme so you have a basic design in place.
 Most Studiopress themes include tutorials which show how to build your site to look reasonable.

 I also recently tested out www.fiverr.com.
 I was able to get my front page and blog redesigned for $70.
-If, like me, you find editing WordPress a pain, this may be a worthwhile investment.
-If you go down this route, I recommend you find a couple of website designs you like and email the links with your order.
+If like me, you find editing WordPress a pain, this may be a worthwhile investment.
+If you go down this route, I recommend you find a couple of website designs you like and email the links, with your order.
 This will really help you get the result you are looking for.

 Leadpages is next and, in my opinion, is very easy to use.
 I have even started using Leadpages to replace some of my WordPress pages.
 It is so much easier to get a compelling design and integrate email subscriber forms.
-You still want to publish your Leadpages on WordPress using the Leadpages plugin so your correct domain name is displayed on your web site.
+You still want to publish your Leadpages on WordPress using the Leadpages plugin so your correct domain name is displayed on your website.
 If you need help with any of this, please drop a note in the comments box with your email address and I will show you how to do it.
 You may also want to check out my ebook on the subject,

 Email Automation Software

 The area I struggled a lot with is setting up my email opt-ins and email sequences.
-I plan to put together a tutorial around this shortly so watch this space or subscribe to my email list for updates.
+I plan to put together a tutorial on this shortly so watch this space or subscribe to my email list for updates.
 I would also be interested to see how you apply some of the things I have presented here and whether you managed to stick to these budgets.

 I have other resources on my site that are closely related to this topic and you may find useful.
 Here are some links for you: